-Water-borne diseases like diarrhea (gastroenteritis, food poisoning), dysentery, typhoid, hepatitis, and leptospirosis are common in the rains due to water contamination.
+Water-borne diseases and conditions due to contaminated food include diarrhea (gastroenteritis, food poisoning), dysentery, typhoid, hepatitis, and leptospirosis.
+Many of these are common in the rains due to water contamination.
 Knowing the symptoms, and simple household protective measures can go a long way in controlling and preventing these water-borne diseases

-Why is there more water contamination during the rains?
+Why is there more water and food contamination during the rains?

 Increased contamination of water during rains is because of rain-water falling on garbage dumps, ditches and areas of waste which are rich in infection-causing organisms, and this water flows down as surface ‘runoff’ into our water sources.